 - Pat 4 pounds boneless chuck roast dry using a paper towel.
 Set aside.

-- In a small mixing bowl, combine 1 teaspoon black pepper, 1 teaspoon garlic powder , ½ teaspoon onion powder, and ½ teaspoon salt.
+- In a small mixing bowl, combine 1 teaspoon black pepper, 1 teaspoon garlic powder , ½ teaspoon onion powder, and ½ teaspoon kosher salt.
 Sprinkle the meat all over with the seasonings.

 - Method one- most preferred.
 Heat a heavy-bottomed pan over medium heat add 1 Tablespoon avocado oil.
 Once the oil is hot, add the seasoned meat and brown on all sides.
 Place the browned beef in the slow cooker.